-The "aspect ratio" is the ratio of the image width to the image height.
-Most analog TV and some computers are in 4:3 ratio, and digital TV and DVDs are usually in 16:9 ratio.
+The 'aspect ratio' is the ratio of the image width to the image height.
+Most analog TV and computers are in 4:3 ratio, which is the default for this projector, and digital TV and DVDs are usually in 16:9 ratio.